MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 For now I named the key `account_id` but you can use whatever key name you think is best.

-Let's add one more requirement to our system the finalize our data model.
+Let's add one more requirement to our system as a bonus to finalize our data model.
 We do not want two accounts in our system to have the same email address.
 So we need to be able to check uniqueness across all accounts in our system (cross-account operation).
 To do this, we can use the [reservation pattern](https://freecontent.manning.com/wp-content/uploads/reservation-pattern.pdf) which will allow us to provide uniqueness in an event-sourcing system.
 The idea is that we reserve a value in a command that is sent in and if we have successfully reserved that value, we can then write the event in the account log.

+> NOTE: This reservation pattern will be implemented in a future blog post.
+For now we are going to only focus on the streams implementation.

-With that requirement in mind, we can build a new, final data model:
+With these requirements in mind, we can build a new, final data model:

 | Key | Value | Field Keys | Field Values |
 | --- | ----- | ---------- | ------------ |